-Gold Building Entries- Must be brought in Wednesday, August 7, 2024 between 6:00-9:00pm.
-Additional plants & baked goods or perishables can be brought in Thursday, August 8, 2024 between 3:00 and 5:00 pm.
-Gold building entries are not entered into the online system.
-They will be registered when brought in either Wednesday or Thursday.
+Gold Building Entries- Must be brought in Wednesday, August 6, 2025, between 6:00-9:00pm.
+Additional plants & baked goods or perishables can be brought in Thursday, August 7, 2025 between 3:00 and 5:00 pm.
+In person registration will also be available during check-in Wednesday and Thursday.
+Advanced entry forms for gold building entries are strongly encouraged but not mandatory.